ac000/mtd-cli/README.md

   * **test-fph** is for interacting with the Test Fraud Prevention Headers API.

 *init*, *oauth* & *config* don't take any arguments.

+**bd** supports the following commands

+    list get

+with the following usage

+    $ mtd-cli bd list

+    $ mtd-cli bd get businessId

+*businessId* is what used to be called *selfEmploymentId*

 **sa** takes various arguments, the first of which is the endpoint of the API to connect to.
 These are